Shipscribe Home Page.

 Sources

-The author has made a diligent effort to identify and credit the original sources of these images, including by consulting websites of known image suppliers, but with incomplete success.
-The U.S. Navy's NH collection contains albums of items collected by naval attachés in Europe in the 1890s, on many of which the source credits are absent, not visible, or unknown today.
-The items purchased online, many of which are postcards, mostly bear credits to commercial publishers who are unknown today, and Facebook posts rarely report their original sources.
-The author believes that the photos here with inadequate sourcing can be considered "orphan works" as defined in the French Code of Intellectual Property and hereby asssigns to them the status DR (
+The author has made a diligent effort to identify and credit the original sources of the images on this site as well as the rights pertaining thereto.
+Concerning images found on Wikimedia, he notes that "Wikimedia Commons only accepts free content, that is, images ... that are not subject to copyright restictions which would prevent them being used by anyone ..." although certain license requirements like proper source credits are allowed.
+The author's effort, however, has met with incomplete success.
+The U.S. Navy's NH collection contains albums of items collected by naval attachés in Europe in the 1880s and 1890s, on many of which the source credits are absent, not visible, or unknown today.
+Facebook posts rarely report their original sources, and items purchased online, many of which are postcards, mostly bear credits to commercial publishers who are unknown today.
+The author believes that the photos on this site with inadequate sourcing can be considered "orphan works" and hereby assigns to them the status DR (

 This entire site, including all its pages, is copyright © Stephen S. Roberts, 2001-2026 or later as indicated.